 In terms of whitewater class, the 13 ft BRIS is suitable for up to class V rapids.
 We used it in North Highlands Dam in Columbus and it has got some class IV and V rapids and it handled them pretty well.

 Talking about capacity, it states to have a capacity of 8 individuals and it has foot straps, four on each side which is a really great feature and adds to comfort and safety.
 It is 13′ long and 6.2 ft wide.

 When it comes to construction, the material is 2000 denier 1.2 mm PVC and makes the main tube and bottom floor fabric.
 Additionally, the floor is self-bailing, which means you don’t have to worry about the accumulation of water in the raft.

 One of the admirable features of this raft is the 140 mm thick drop-stitch floor.
-This technology was first introduced into stand up paddle boats and ever since then, it has been used into other inflatable products.
+This technology was first introduced into stand-up paddleboats and ever since then, it has been used in other inflatable products.
 It adds stiffness to the floor which makes it easier to stand on.
 Additionally, it adds great rigidity and it allows to push through the waves better which also helps with the speed of the raft.